seancorfield/honeysql/doc/getting-started.md

 ## SQL Expressions

-In addition to using hash maps to describe SQL clauses, HoneySQL uses vectors to describe SQL expressions.
+In addition to using hash maps to describe SQL clauses, HoneySQL uses sequences to describe SQL expressions.
 Any sequence that begins with a keyword (or symbol) is considered to be a kind of function invocation.
 Certain "functions" are considered to be "special syntax" and have custom rendering.